SAP-samples/cloud-extension-ecc-business-process/README.md

 1. Clone this repository to your SAP Business Application Studio workspace
 2. Open cloned project folder
 3. Right click on *mta.yaml* file and select **Build MTA Project**.
 Note: if you have Event Mesh instance created during one of the Extension Missions, please use *mta_em.yaml* instead to build the project (you should rename it to *mta.yaml* beforehand).
-6. After build is done right click on mta_archives/MOCKrele_1.0.0.mtar and select **Deploy MTA Archive**
+6. After build is done right click on mta_archives/Mockserver_1.0.0.mtar and select **Deploy MTA Archive**

 ## How to use

 1. After the successful deployment you will get the following message:

-    <code>Application "MOCKrele-srv" started and available at "..."</code>
+    <code>Application "mock-srv" started and available at "..."</code>

 2. Follow the given URL to get the CAP App Index Page.
 You can find *'/op-api-business-partner-srv'* link there.
 This URL can be used as OData V4 Endpoint.
 Use this URL in the corresponding destination for your mission.